Augustinian soteriology

 Augustinian soteriology refers to Augustine of Hippo's (354–430) view on human salvation and God's providence.
 His thinking was shaped by early encounters with Stoicism, Neoplatonism, and Manichaeism.
 Although initially opposing deterministic ideas, Augustine later incorporated elements of these philosophies, especially in his debates with the Pelagians.
-His doctrines, such as predestination by predeterminism, became foundational for later theological developments and had a lasting impact on Christian thought up to the Reformation.
+His doctrines, such as predestination by predeterminism, became foundational for later theological developments and had a lasting impact on Christian thought up to the Protestant Reformation.
 Augustine's influence on John Calvin (1509–1564) was particularly significant in shaping Calvinist soteriology and its understanding of divine providence.

 Developments of Augustinian soteriology

 Theological influences in the early church

 Manichaeism was a Gnostic sect founded in the 3rd century.
 It significantly influenced early Christian churches, promoting spiritual practices like asceticism and sacerdotalism.
 Manichaeism adopted a dualistic worldview, contrasting a spiritual realm of good with a material realm of evil, anticipating the gradual restoration of light from the material to the spiritual realm.
 In terms of soteriology, it maintained that God unilaterally selected the elect for salvation and the non-elect for damnation according to His will.
-For instance, in 392, a Manichean presbyter said that "God [...] has chosen souls worthy of Himself according to His own holy will. [...] that under His leadership those souls will return hence again to the kingdom of God according to the holy promise of Him who said: “I am the way, the truth, and the door”; and “No one can come unto the Father, except through me.”".
+For instance, in 392, a Manichean presbyter said that "God [...] has chosen souls worthy of Himself according to His own holy will. [...] that under His leadership those souls will return hence again to the kingdom of God according to the holy promise of Him who said: 'I am the way, the truth, and the door'; and 'No one can come unto the Father, except through me..

 Early Church Fathers prior to Augustine of Hippo (354–430) refuted non-choice predeterminism as being pagan.
 Out of the fifty early Christian authors who wrote on the debate between free will and determinism, all fifty supported Christian free will against Stoic, Gnostic, and Manichean determinism.

 Theological influences on Augustine

 Anonymous (1480).
 Augustine sacrifices to an idol of the Manichaeans.

 Before his conversion to Christianity in 387, Augustine adhered to three deterministic philosophies: Stoicism, Neoplatonism and Manichaeism.
 He was significantly influenced by them, especially during his decade-long association with the Manichaeans.
 He seemed to adopt Manichean perspectives on various theological aspects, notably on the nature of good and evil, the separation of groups into elect, hearers, and sinners, and the hostility to the flesh and sexual activity, and his dualistic theology.

 After his conversion, he taught traditional Christian theology against forms of theological determinism until 412.
 However, during his conflict with the Pelagians, he seemed to reintroduce certain Manichean principles into his thought, and was accused by his opponents of doing so.
 For the rest of his life, he taught a soteriology where predestination is based on predeterminism.
-This soteriology can be articulated in the following points: human depravity, unconditional predestination, effectual calling, irresistible grace, and final perseverance.
+This soteriology can be articulated in the following points: human depravity, unconditional predestination, effectual calling, irresistible grace, limited atonement and final perseverance.